 This book covers the most important recent developments in international economics without shortchanging the enduring theoretical and historical insights that have traditionally formed the core of the subject.
 We have achieved this comprehensiveness by stressing how recent theories have evolved from earlier findings in response to an evolving world economy.
-The text is divided into a core of chapters focused on theory, followed by chapters applying the theory to major policy questions, past and current.
+Both the real trade portion of the book (Chapters 2 through 12) and the monetary portion (Chapters 13 through 22) are divided into a core of chapters focused on theory, followed by chapters applying the theory to major policy questions, past and current.